iRazvan2745/QuickWatch-backend/README.md

 ## API Endpoints

-- `GET /status`: Returns the current status of all monitored URLs
+- `GET /api/monitor`: Returns the current status of all monitored URLs
+- `POST /api/monitor/add`: Adds a new URL to be monitored
 - `GET /health`: Health check endpoint

 For more detailed API documentation, please refer to the API specification document.